Robert A. Cook

 Given this, you may have reached a point in your life where you would like to let go of your complaints once and for all.
-And of course kicking any bad habit always begins with self-awareness.
-You must become consciously aware of the complaints you are making first before you can start making some positive changes to your life.
+And of course, kicking any bad habit always begins with self-awareness.
+You must become consciously aware of the complaints you are making first before you can start making some positive changes in your life.
 To do this, ask yourself:

 When do I tend to complain?